stephcrete/REST-API-Design-Guide-Wiki/REST-Resources-Parameters.md

 If an element identifies a resource, it should be in the path.
 For example: `.../api/v1/cars/1`

 # Query string
-Use for options (e.g., paging, filtering, sorting, ...)
+Use for options (e.g., paging, filtering, sorting, ...).
+Query parameters should be written in camelCase (e.g., excludeMetadata)

 # Body
 Use for actual contents and for complex search queries (query by example)